libgdx/gdx-pay/README.md

-This project aims to provide a common api for in-app purchasing across supported platforms.
+This project aims to provide a common API for InApp purchasing across supported platforms.
 The gdx-pay project is a libGDX extension.

 ### Getting Started

+The purchasing API comes in two part.

+* **Client-Side** API: This is what is integrated into your game or application and will handle the purchase flow for the application.

+* **Server-Side** API (optional): If you have a server running and would like to do a purchase verification on your server, you can use the API to verify purchases done.
+The server-side API is optional to use.

-## Client-Side Code
+#### Client-Side API

 In your **core project** you have:
 * gdx-pay.jar (required)